Pacific CARE Pet Emergency & Specialty

-Pacific Care Pet Emergency & Specialty is an emergency and veterinary specialty hospital available and fully staffed with experienced veterinarians and support staff, 365 days a year.
-You can count on us to provide continuous care and monitoring for your pet.
+Pacific Care Pet Emergency & Specialty is an emergency and veterinary specialty hospital available and fully staffed with experienced professionals and support staff, 365 days a year.

 At Pacific Care Pet Emergency & Specialty, we understand that pets are members of the family.
 This is why our doctors and medical staff strive to exceed expectations and perform around-the clock medical care that utilizes the most up-to-date and advanced innovations in veterinary medicine.